See Gaudí's first masterpiece – a stunningly designed summer house

 {{ticket-block-triple}}

-Completed in 1885, Casa Vicens marked the start of Antoni Gaudi's career, as well as serving as an important milestone in the development of modernist architecture.
-The property includes blends of Moorish, Gothic, and Art Nouveau elements, and like Gaudi's other properties, showcases his unique style.
+Casa Vicens was completed in 1885 and marked the start of Antoni Gaudí's career as well as serving as an important milestone in the development of modernist architecture in Barcelona.

-The design elements became the hallmarks of Gaudí's style and be seen later in other works such as Casa Milà - La Pedrera and Casa Batlló, both of which are located near Casa Vicens and rank among Barcelona's most popular tourist attractions.
+Many of the design elements became the hallmarks of Gaudí's style and would later reappear in his other designs including Casa Milà - La Pedrera and Casa Batlló, both of which are near Casa Vicens and are some of the city's most popular attractions.

-Casa Vicens remained a private residence until 2014, when it was acquired by MoraBanc, an Andorran bank.
-The bank completed an extensive restoration project on the property and in 2017, Casa Vicens was opened to the public, allowing visitors to experience the beauty and brilliance of Gaudí's early work.
+It remained a private residence until 2014, when it was acquired by MoraBanc, an Andorran bank.
+The bank restored the property and opened it to the public in 2017.

-MoraBancs renovation project aimed to transform the house into a museum and cultural space while preserving Gaudí's original design.
-They commissioned architects Elías Torres, José Antonio Martínez Lapeña, and David García to create a modern staircase to help with visitor flow through the property as well as a lift to provide access to all floors, making the property more accessible for visitors with disabilities.
+The renovation project aimed to transform the house into a museum and cultural space while preserving Gaudí's original design.
+The architects created a modern staircase, incorporated a lift and other features to help with visitor flow as well as to provide access to all floors, making it more accessible.

 Casa Vicens was listed as a UNESCO World Heritage Site in 2005 as part of the 'Works of Antoni Gaudi' category.